The Continuous Tensor Abstraction: Where Indices are Real: Code Generation

+\textbf{Sequence} (Figure~\ref{fig:codegeng},~\ref{fig:codegenh}, and ~\ref{fig:codegeni}).
+This pass lowers the continuous loop associated with Sequence Looplets, concatenating multiple child Phases.
+This pass generates all combinations of child Phases within each Sequence: \texttt{(A1,B1), (A1,B2), (A2,B1), (A2,B2)}.

-\item \textbf{Stepper} : This pass lowers Stepper Looplets, which repeat the child Looplet pattern step by step.
+\textbf{Stepper} (Figure~\ref{fig:codegenj},~\ref{fig:codegenk}, and ~\ref{fig:codegenl}).
+This pass lowers Stepper Looplets, which repeat the child Looplet step by step.
 Each Stepper maintains a current body Looplet and performs computations on the intersected range.
 It then advances to the next body Looplet when the current one is complete.
-Figure~\ref{fig:codegenj},~\ref{fig:codegenk}, and ~\ref{fig:codegenl} illustrate this process.
-The \texttt{seek} field contains code to fast-forward the stepper to the first body containing the start (\texttt{st}) of the for loop range (Lines 1-2 in Figure~\ref{fig:codegenl}).
-The while loop continues until it reaches the end (\texttt{en}) of the continuous for loop where the variable \texttt{i} tracks the current start (Lines 3-4).
-Within the loop, computations occur in the intersected range between current bodies (Lines 5-7).
+The \texttt{seek} field contains code to fast-forward the stepper to the first body containing the start (\texttt{st}) of the for loop (Lines 1-2 in Figure~\ref{fig:codegenl}).
+Within the while loop, computations occur in the intersected range between current bodies (Lines 5-7).
 When the current body is complete, the Stepper advances to the next body (Lines 8-9).
-Finally, \texttt{i}, indicating the next starting point, is set to the end of the intersected region (\texttt{curr.stop}) incremented by $\epsilon$ (Line 10). \end{itemize}
+Finally, the next starting point \texttt{x} is set to the end of the intersection incremented by $\epsilon$ (\texttt{x = curr.stop + 1}).
+This $\epsilon$ is essentially implemented as \texttt{Limit(0, Int8(1))}.
+This increment changes a closed ending point to an open starting point, and vice-versa.

-The process of compiling continuous loops into executable code entails a recursive lowering of these loops until none of them are present in the code (i.e., until there is no purple code in Figure~\ref{fig:codegen}).
-A specific compiler pass is selected based on the type of Looplet, with a focus on lowering the outermost Looplet when nested Looplets are involved.
+The process of compiling continuous loops into executable code entails a recursive lowering of these loops until none of them are present in the code (i.e., until there is no purple code).
+A specific compiler pass is selected based on the type of Looplet, with a focus on lowering the outermost first in nested Looplets.
 In scenarios where different tensors feature varying outermost Looplet types, tiebreaking rules establish the priority order as \texttt{Run > Phase > Sequence > Stepper}.
-Any Looplets that remain unprocessed are deferred for subsequent passes.

-\para{Extending Looplet lowering to Continuous Space} While most of the Looplet passes were already compatible with continuous loops, a minor adjustment was made in the Stepper pass, where we set \texttt{i = curr.stop + $\epsilon$} instead of the integer domain's \texttt{i = curr.stop + 1}.
-This $\epsilon$ is essentially implemented as \texttt{Limit(0, Int8(1))} in Figure~\ref{fig:limit}.
-This increment changes a closed ending point to an open starting point, and vice-versa.